 Cell status and cell reservations are indicated in the SystemInformationBlockType1 message (or SystemInformationBlockType1-BR message or SystemInformationBlockType1-NB message) TS 36.331 [3] by means of the following fields:

 - cellBarred (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to EPC.
 This field is ignored by the UEs supporting crs-IntfMitig while crs-IntfMitigEnabled is included in SIB1.
 This field is ignored by the BL UEs or UEs in CE supporting ce-CRS-IntfMitig while crs-IntfMigitNumPRBs is included in SIB1-BR.
+This field is ignored by UEs supporting NTN while cellBarred-NTN is included in SIB1-BR or SIB1-NB.
 In case of multiple EPC PLMNs indicated in SIB1/SIB1-BR, this field is common for all EPC PLMNs

 NOTE 1: IAB-MT ignores the cellBarred, cellReservedForOperatorUse and intraFreqReselection (i.e. treats intraFreqReselection as if it was set to allowed) as defined in TS 36.331 [3].